hima-del/brad-js/Readme.md

 * textContent gets the content of all elements, including <script> and <style> elements.
 * In contrast, innerText only shows “human-readable” elements.
 * textContent returns every element in the node.
 In contrast, innerText is aware of styling and won’t return the text of “hidden” elements.

+**Difference between map() and forEach**

+* The map() method creates a new array populated with the results of calling a provided function on every element in the calling array.
+* The forEach() method executes a provided function once for each array element.
+* forEach() does not mutate the array on which it is called